-Go vs Java - memory model comparison: happens-before, visibility, reorder, synchronization events, write/read barriers
+Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

-The Main Idea - Happens-before
+Main idea - Happens-before

 | Property | Go | Java |